The 2020 Presidential Election:

 Was it fair or stolen?

-Only 57% of Americans believe the 2020 general election, held on November 3, 2020, was legitimate and accurate (89% of Democrats and 27% of Republicans).
-Meanwhile, 60% of Republicans and 13% of Democrats still say the election was stolen from Donald Trump.
-1
+Only 55% of Americans believe the 2020 general election, held on November 3, 2020, was legitimate and accurate (86% of Democrats and 25% of Republicans).
+Meanwhile, 39% of Republicans and 4% of Democrats strongly agree the election was stolen from Donald Trump.1

 Because voting and the belief in our election system is so important to our democracy, we decided to see what we could find that many would consider objective facts and data about the fairness or unfairness of the 2020 election.

-So far, we have come up with the six categories listed below, based in claimed facts and data, seeking to answer the question: Was the 2020 general election fair or stolen, and said another way, was it an election that Donald Trump would have won if not for rampant fraud?
+So far, we have come up with the six categories listed below (with a potential seventh category in development as noted below), based in claimed facts and data, seeking to answer the question: Was the 2020 general election fair or stolen, and said another way, was it an election that Donald Trump would have won if not for rampant fraud?

-Category 1 – Voter Fraud Convictions: Voter fraud convictions that could have affected the outcome of the 2016, 2018, and 2020 elections.
-(Work in progress – Rae, AH; As of 6/8/2021, Voter Fraud chart 75% complete, still researching and adding new Voter Fraud convictions as they appear)
+Category 1 – Convictions for Election & Voter Fraud: The 161 election and voter fraud convictions that could have affected the outcome of the Congressional or Presidential elections from 2016 to 2020.
+(Work in progress – AH; As of 6/22/2021, Voter Fraud chart 85% complete, still researching and adding new Voter Fraud convictions as we locate them)

 Category 3 – Voting Machine Controversies: Donald Trump and his supporters have claimed (directly and indirectly) that some voting machine manufacturers changed or tried to influence the vote in the 2020 election in favor of Joe Biden.
 Given the importance of such accusations, we added this issue as a component of our examination of the 2020 election.